civican/legisinfo/42-1/bills/C-92/bill_text.md

     any family violence and its impact on the child, including whether the child is directly or indirectly exposed to the family violence as well as the physical, emotional and psychological harm or risk of harm to the child; and

     any civil or criminal proceeding, order, condition, or measure that is relevant to the safety, security and well-being of the child.

+  **(4)** Subsections (1) to (3) are to be construed in relation to an Indigenous child, to the extent that it is possible to do so, in a manner that is consistent with a provision of a law of the Indigenous group, community or people to which the child belongs.

 ## Provision of Child and Family Services